Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Abstract

 \section{Abstract}

-The optimal power flow (OPF) is a large-scale optimization problem that is central in the operation of electric power systems.
-Although it can be posed as a nonconvex quadratically constrained quadratic program, the complexity of modern-day power grids raises scalability and optimality challenges.
-In this context, this work proposes a variational quantum paradigm for solving the OPF.
-We encode primal variables through the state of a parameterized quantum circuit (PQC), and dual variables through the probability mass function associated with a second PQC.
+Conic programs arise broadly in physics, quantum information, machine learning, and engineering, many of which are defined over sparse graphs.
+Although such problems can be solved in polynomial time using classical interior-point solvers, the computational complexity scales unfavorably with graph size.
+In this context, this work proposes a variational quantum paradigm for solving conic programs, including quadratically constrained quadratic programs (QCQPs) and semidefinite programs (SDPs).
+We encode primal variables via the state of a parameterized quantum circuit (PQC), and dual variables via the probability mass function of a second PQC.
 The Lagrangian function can thus be expressed as scaled expectations of quantum observables.
-An OPF solution can be found by minimizing/maximizing the Lagrangian over the parameters of the first/second PQC.
+A primal-dual solution can be found by minimizing/maximizing the Lagrangian over the parameters of the first/second PQC.
 We pursue saddle points of the Lagrangian in a hybrid fashion.
 Gradients of the Lagrangian are estimated using the two PQCs, while PQC parameters are updated classically using a primal-dual method.
-We propose permuting primal variables so that OPF observables are expressed in a banded form, allowing them to be measured efficiently.
+We propose permuting the primal variables so that related observables are expressed in a banded form, enabling efficient measurement.
+The proposed framework is applied to the OPF problem, a large-scale optimization problem central to the operation of electric power systems.
 Numerical tests on the IEEE 57-node power system using Pennylane's simulator corroborate that the proposed doubly variational quantum framework can find high-quality OPF solutions.
 Although showcased for the OPF, this framework features a broader scope, including conic programs with numerous variables and constraints, problems defined over sparse graphs, and training quantum machine learning models to satisfy constraints.